Strings in Java vs Strings in C++

 C++ string objects perform automatic allocation and deallocation of memory blocks.
 The memory management is performed explicitly by constructor methods, assignment operators, and destructors.
 Thus objects of string class are mutable implying that they can be modified irrespective of the initial size of the string.

-For instance, if some string was previously of size 15 while the capacity of the array was 22.
-Now it is initialized to a new value which is 40 characters long.
+For instance, if some string was previously of size 15 while the array's capacity was 22.
+Now, it is initialized to a new value, which is 40 characters long.

 The memory management system will allocate a new memory block of size 40 and capacity equal to or greater than 40.
 The pointer will point to this new array, and the memory blocked by the old array will be restored.